nicitaacom/AWS-scraper/dev_readme.md

     If an SDK fails for a city, that city is automatically retried using another SDK that still has available credits.
     Example: If `searchSDK` input ["Berlin","Erkner"] "Erkner" fails, it’s retried on `googleCustomSearchSDK` or `serpSDK`, depending on availability.
  9. If some SDK require more delay due to 429 - then update delay in this.searchBusinessesUsingSDK

+**Code considerations**:
+1. TypeScript noImplicitAny:true - fully annotating all parameters (including callbacks) and return types.
+2. If some function is long and requires a lot of steps - use comments e.g // 1.
+Do smth first // 2.
+Do smth second
+3. Write code in 1 line where possible - spread out if possible using ...
+4. Keep code DRY SOLID KISS
+5. If function fails (error) - return string with error message and then check in high-level function returned typeof === 'string' then throw Error
+6. If any TODO of FIX in code you need to fix it or do something that is written in commented TODO line

 **Response behavior**:
 - Return early with status `202` if task has been continued in next job (add payload in executionLogs for each job task)